jechambers1982/glenville_card_block/README.md

 # glenville_card_block
-Block that allows insertion of individual content blocks using Layout Paragraph
+Block that allows insertion of individual card blocks using Layout Paragraph